-1. Introduction
+Introduction

 Residents and visitors depend on public transportation in cities and towns worldwide.
-Public transportation, such as buses, subways, trains, and other vehicles, is designed to facilitate people's lives.
-Public transportation systems contribute to the improvement of community health and community mobility in several ways.
-Recently, there has been increased interest in analyzing public transportation data.
-One beneficial use case for analyzing public transportation data is counting passengers as they move between locations.
-Measuring passenger has by now become relatively simple for many modern public transportation systems, as users check in and check out of subways and buses using customized smart cards.
+Analyzing public transportation data helps in understanding and improving services.
+One beneficial use case is counting passengers as they move between locations.
+Measuring passenger movements has by now become relatively simple for many modern public transportation systems, as users check in and check out of subways and buses using customized smart cards.
 The information obtained from measuring passengers behavior is essential for overall fleet management and effective transport scheduling, leading to improving the quality and reliability of the public transportation service, identifying travel patterns, or emergency preparedness (Boreiko & Teslyuk, 2016)(Patlins & Kunicina, 2015) (Dunlap et al., 2016), (Wirz et al., 2012)..

-In order to measure passengers, the locations of the them must be known; that in contrast the growing use of location-enabled technologies is enabling an increasing number of external services to access our location.
-Consequently, people are concerned about geoprivacy, many of whom only have limited knowledge of how the underlying technology work, such as what can(not) be inferred from an individual's location over time.
-Geoprivacy can be defined as a special kind of information privacy that involves a person's right to decide how, when, and to what extent location data about himself or her is shared (Drummond et al., n.d.).
+In order to measure passenger movements, their locations must be known.
+The growing use of location-enabled technologies is enabling an increasing number of parties to access this information.
+Consequently, people are concerned about their geoprivacy.
+Geoprivacy is a special kind of information privacy that involves a person's right to decide how, when, and to what extent location data about himself or her is shared (Drummond et al., n.d.).
+Unfortunately, many people have only limited knowledge of how the underlying technology for using location information works, such as what can(not) be inferred from an individual's location over time.
+Asking for a person's consent can therefore be asking something too difficult.
+We take the standpoint that privacy should be protected upfront such that no consent is needed: no party has, by design, access to a person's sensitive geographical data.

-In the case of measuring passenger behavior, the main challenge faced by many researchers is that there is a significant risk of privacy violations when using smart cards.
-This problem is because each smart card is individually recognizable, which researchers have recently discussed (Asadpour & Dashti, 2011)(Bettini et al., n.d.).
-The public needs to trust the organizations that provide the cards and organizations that use their data for further analysesFor this reason, the analyses of the data extracted from the use of such cards are generally strictly regulated by privacy laws, such as Europe's General Data Protection Regulation (GDPR).Moreover, the(GDPR) allows free movement of personal data within the European Union (EU), while protecting the personal data of natural persons and it is consist of a number of rules for the (automatic) processing of personal data; it is currently the most strictest privacy and security law in the world (Georgiadou et al., 2019)(European Union.
+In the case of measuring passenger behavior for public transportation, the main challenge faced is that there is a significant risk of privacy violations when using smart cards (Asadpour & Dashti, 2011)(Bettini et al., n.d.).
+This is because each smart card is individually recognizable.
+In other words, anonymization of the data contained on a card is not enough.
+As a consequence, the public needs to trust the organizations that provide the cards and organizations that use their data for further analyses.
+For this reason, the analyses of the data extracted from the use of such cards are generally strictly regulated by privacy laws, such as Europe's General Data Protection Regulation (GDPR) (Georgiadou et al., 2019)(European Union.
 2016).